dotnet/docs/docs/standard/commandline/syntax.md

 ---
 title: Command-line syntax overview for System.CommandLine
 description: "An introduction to the command-line syntax that the System.CommandLine library recognizes by default.
-Mentions exceptions where syntax in the .NET CLI differs."
-Provides guidance for designing a command-line interface. ms.date: 02/02/2022
+Mentions exceptions where syntax in the .NET CLI differs.
+Provides guidance for designing a command-line interface." ms.date: 02/03/2022
 no-loc: [System.CommandLine]
 helpviewer_keywords:
   - "command line interface"